-When preparing their operating schedules, applicants are encouraged to carry out a risk assessment of their premises by reference to the following items of best practice:-
+When preparing their operating schedules, applicants are encouraged to refer to the Code of Conduct (Appendix D) and to carry out a risk assessment (Appendix F) of their premises by reference to the following items of best practice:

 - Training given to staff in crime prevention measures appropriate to the premises; - The physical security features installed in the premises.
-This may include matters such as the position of cash registers; the place where alcohol is stored in "off-licences"; the standard of CCTV that is installed and the retention period for images; the use of plastic, toughened or similar safety drinking glasses in pubs and clubs; and the secure storage of waste which could potentially be used as weapons; - Measures to prevent the supply and consumption of illegal drugs, including any search procedures, entry policies and retention of seizures: - Measures to raise staff awareness of, and discourage and prevent the use of, drugs on the premises; - Arrangements to provide secure facilities to store seized drugs in a secure place; - Additional to age verification requirements, the licensing authority and partners supports the Challenge 21 and 25 initiatives; - The likelihood of any violence, public order or policing problem if the licence or certificate is granted; - Whether the applicant is a member of the Pubwatch scheme (or similar) within the District.
+This may include matters such as the position of cash registers; the place where alcohol is stored in "off-licences"; the standard of CCTV that is installed and the retention period for images; the use of plastic, toughened or similar safety drinking glasses in pubs and clubs; and the secure storage of waste which could potentially be used as weapons; - Measures to prevent the supply and consumption of illegal drugs, including any search procedures, entry policies and retention of seizures; - Measures to raise staff awareness of, and discourage and prevent the use of, drugs on the premises; - Arrangements to provide secure facilities to store seized drugs in a secure place; - Additional to age verification requirements, the licensing authority and partners supports the Challenge 25 initiative; - The likelihood of any violence, public order or policing problem if the licence or certificate is granted; - Whether the applicant is a member of the Pubwatch scheme (or similar) within the District.